 Does Le Creuset ever go on sale?

 Yes, there is Le Creuset at discounted prices somewhere every day.
 Le Creuset has an in-store and online “Factory to Table Sale” around March/April.
-Don’t forget the big shopping days like Black Friday, Presidents Day Sale, as well as Yearly and Half Yearly sales.
+Don’t forget the big shopping days like Black Friday, and Presidents Day Sale, as well as Yearly and Half Yearly sales.

 Check out my article to find out where and when to get the Best Le Creuset Prices: Locations, Sales & Clearance Outlets